 Waar is a fast-paced thriller that emulates a Hollywood blockbuster full of guns, action sequences and a central theme of terrorism.
 The film explores terrorist and counterterrorist units through a Pakistani lens, telling the story of a retired security officer who takes up his post once more to save the country from a major attack.
 If you are interested in experiencing a thriller from the perspective of a Pakistani film-maker, in this case Bilal Lashari, then Waar, which is high on many a list of top 10 Pakistani movies, should not be missed.

-Shah is a biopic that follows the legendary boxer Syed Hussain Shah, who received a bronze medal at the Olympics.
-The film is an intense portrayal of the reality that lies behind slums like Liyari in Pakistan, and the momentous struggle required to break out of poverty, even if one possesses immense talent.
-It uses real life interviews with Shah, and adds thrilling boxing sequences to bring his story to life.
+Shah is a biopic that follows boxer Syed Hussain Shah, who won a bronze medal at the 1988 Seoul Olympics.
+The film portrays the reality of Pakistani slums such as Lyari, where Shah was born in 1964, and the struggle required to break out of poverty, even if you possess immense talent.
+It features interviews with Shah, and adds in thrilling boxing sequences to bring his story to life.

-Punjabi Nahi Jaungi is a must-watch for anyone interested in the cultural clashes between rural and urban Pakistan.
-Although it’s a comedy with the central character being an archetypical feudal lord who falls in love with a city girl, it is also an important commentary on the discrepancies between different social classes in Pakistan, and how radical differences make it extremely difficult for people from different social backgrounds to understand one another.
+Punjab Nahi Jaungi plays on the culture clash between the rural and urban communities of Pakistan.
+Although a comedy, the central character is an archetypical feudal lord besotted with a city girl; it’s an important commentary on the inequalities between social classes, and on how difficult it can be for people on either side of this divide to understand one another.